xssnick/ton-payment-network/README.md

-# General Description
+# TON Payment Network

 <img align="right" src="https://github.com/user-attachments/assets/ff51e55e-2cfe-4fcf-9100-3d62c6fc5a1b" width="420px">

-This is an implementation of a **peer-to-peer payment network** with **multi-node routing**, powered by the TON Blockchain.
-More powerful than Lightning!

-TON Payment Network is a fast, scalable, and low-cost peer-to-peer payment system built on top of the TON Blockchain.
+TON Payment Network is a fast, scalable, and low-cost **peer-to-peer payment network** built on top of the TON Blockchain.
 It allows users to send and receive payments instantly, without paying fees for every transaction on the blockchain.

 Instead of writing every transaction into the blockchain, the system uses **payment channels** between nodes.
 These channels allow users to make thousands of offchain payments that are fast, secure, and cost nothing — until it becomes necessary to settle onchain.